 In every detention situation, the Security Guard must be firm and be prepared to protect himself as well as others.
 Security guards must consider every detention to be dangerous.
 The unpredictability of human behavior makes all detentions serious business.
-Common sense demands that the Security Guard always remain alert.
+Common sense demands that the Security Guard remain alert at all times.
 Never make a detention alone if it can be avoided.
 Call for help if you can when there is no imminent danger to human life.